Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of NGAS in the Leading Order (LO) to Anharmonic Interactions (AHI)

-Anharmonic Interactions (AHI) are characterized by potential functions that are polynomial additions to the harmonic-interaction.
-Examples include: quartic anharmonic and double-well potentials, sextic -, octic- and higher anharmonic ptentials ( we confine here to parity-symmetric potentials).
+Anharmonic Interactions (AHI) are characterized by potential functions that are polynomial additions to the harmonic interaction.
+Examples include quartic anharmonic and double-well potentials, as well as sextic, octic, and higher-order anharmonic potentials (we confine our discussion here to parity-symmetric potentials).
 These can be represented as:

-These interactions are quite basic in QT due to their wide applications (see,e.g.[31]) in diverse areas of Physics, as well as, due to their usefulness in traditionally serving as testing grounds for various approximation schemes(see,e.g.[9]) since exact/accurate numerical results are available(see,e.g [8,9]) for comparison.
-Besides, extensive literature is accessible for comparison of different methods/schemes of approximation applied to the AHI.
-We have, therefore, chosen the AHI for application of the NGAS.

-In the following sections, we describe the application of the NGAS in LO-approximation, to the individual AHI-systems.
+These interactions are fundamental in quantum theory due to their extensive applications (see, e.g., [31]) across various domains of physics, as well as their utility in serving as traditional testing grounds for various approximation schemes (see, e.g., [9]), given that exact or highly accurate numerical results are available (see, e.g., [8,9]) for comparison.
+Furthermore, a substantial body of literature is available for the comparison of different methods and schemes of approximation applied to the AHI.
+These are the primary reasons for the application of the NGAS to the AHI.
+In the following sections, we describe the application of the NGAS in LO approximation to the individual AHI systems.

-\section{The Harmonic Approximation}
+\subsection{The Harmonic Approximation}

-Since the AHI are defined by the modification of the harmonic oscillator potential by addition of further polynomial terms of higher degree, it is natural to choose the approximating Hamiltonian (AH), $H_0$ as that for the harmonic oscillator(HO) but possibly with a \textit{shift} in the field-variable $x$ as well as, in the energy.
-The frequency, $\omega$ of the HO becomes the other free parameter.
+Given that the AHI are characterized by the modification of the harmonic oscillator potential through the incorporation of additional polynomial terms of higher degree, it is reasonable to select the approximating Hamiltonian (AH), $H_0$, as that of the harmonic oscillator (HO), albeit with a potential \textit{shift} in the field variable $x$ as well as in the energy.
+The frequency, $\omega$, of the HO becomes the other free parameter.
 The exact expression is provided in the subsections that follow.
-This choice, then defines the \textit{Harmonic Approximation}, which is described in the subsections below.
+This choice then defines the \textit{Harmonic Approximation} for the different cases of the AHI.

-It may be noted, however, that the NGAS is flexible to the choice of the input AH subject only to the defining properties for the latter.
-In a later section, we will be using a different approximation, namely the \textit{Infinite- Square-Well-Approximation} to illustrate this flexibility.
+However, as noted earlier, the NGAS is adaptable to the choice of the input AH, subject only to the defining properties of the latter.
+In a later section (\textbf{Section-VIII}), we will employ a different approximation, namely the \textit{Infinite-Square-Well Approximation}, to illustrate this flexibility.

-In the next subsections we consider the different cases of the AHI in turn.
+In the subsequent subsections, we consider the different cases of the AHI in turn.